 Sketches will be judged on accuracy of proportion, realism, authenticity with regard to traditional courtroom sketching, figure/ground relationship, and use of contrast.
 Each component has a value up to five points.

 Each courtroom sketch artist may submit one sketch for judging at the regional competition.
-Sketches must be delivered to the Regional Mock Trial Coordinator at the beginning of the closing assembly when the Regional Mock Trial Coordinator is collecting everything from the teachers and artists.
+Sketches must be delivered to the Regional Mock Trial Coordinator by the beginning of the closing assembly when the Regional Mock Trial Coordinator is collecting everything from the teachers and artists.
 A completed Sketch Submission Form must be attached to the front of the sketch by paperclip at the time of submission.
 The Regional Mock Trial Coordinator or designee will deliver all sketches to the State Mock Trial Coordinator, so they may be judged by the judges.
 Judges consist of art teachers/professors, professional artists, etc. with as many as 10+ judges.

 The State Mock Trial Coordinator will assign each sketch a random number and remove the Sketch Submission Forms.
 Numbered sketches will be evaluated anonymously by a judging team after the regional competitions.
 The judging team will select the state winner from the regional submissions statewide.